Student Event Planning Guide

 Catering and Food Needs

 Food orders for events of 10 or more people must be ordered through Sodexo per University contract.
 Sodexo’s catering manager is well-versed at designing menus for any budget.
-To submit an order, follow the link here or contact Dining Services to set up an appointment.
+Submit a catering order, or contact Dining Services to set up an appointment.
 When setting up an appointment, please be sure to bring your group’s 16 digit budget number to the meeting.

 Important Note about Alcohol: